 |Twitter profiles||✓||✓||✓ (Mentions)||✓ (Retweets)||✓|

-📝 Please note, the Impressions metric for Twitter is only available on our Premium and Business plans.
+📝 Please note, the Impressions metric for Twitter is only available on our paid plans.

 |Likes||The number of likes your post received.|